 Authentication factor

-An authentication factor is a distinct piece of evidence used to verify the identity of a user or system attempting to access a digital resource.
-Within cybersecurity and Identity & Access Management (IAM), authentication factors serve as critical security controls that validate claimed identities before granting access to sensitive data, applications, or network infrastructure.
+An authentication factor is a distinct category of evidence used to verify the identity of a user or system requesting access to a digital resource.
+In cybersecurity and Identity & Access Management (IAM), authentication factors serve as critical security controls that validate an asserted identity before granting authorization to sensitive data, applications, or network infrastructure.
+These factors are classified into three primary types: knowledge factors (something you know, such as a password or PIN), possession factors (something you have, such as a security token or mobile device), and inherence factors (something you are, such as a fingerprint or facial recognition).